 “My buddy lost his head that day.
 The kamikaze who hit us did his service to god.
 We worked together on that ship.
 I lost two toes, lost him too.
 I’ve spent the last half-century asking why.
 That’s why I’ve never told you about my Purple Heart.
 Never told anyone.
 The chaplain told me it was God’s doing.
 Bulls---!
 If God knew squat about anything, he’d have taken me, and my friend would be writing to his son now.
 And his son would have served honorably, like we did.
 That’s why I’m estranged from God and you.
 And I’m so proud of that—”

 Jack stopped reading, looked up at his partner.
 Zev was focused on the big board that rose two stories from the trading floor, probably a thousand prices flashing from the walls to every corner of the earth.
-Zev is focused on : the September price of soybeans.
+Zev is focused on one: the September price of soybeans.
+He hasn’t told his partner yet.
 The room is the size of a football field with huge trading pits scattered all over, plenty of room for those thousand price quotes.
 The noise alone tells you if there’s something important happening.

 “Something going?”
 Jack asked Zev.